About Target ROAS bidding

 Before you begin

-Before you can apply a Target ROAS bid strategy to your campaigns, you’ll need to set values for the conversions you're tracking.
+- Before you can apply a Target ROAS bid strategy to your campaigns, you’ll need to set values for the conversions you're tracking.
+For App campaigns, you'll also have to install the Google Analytics for Firebase SDK in your app.
+The conversion events that you are bidding on (and sending values with) should come from the Firebase SDK.

-To use Target ROAS bidding, your campaign must have at least 20 conversions in the past 45 days.
+- To use Target ROAS bidding, most campaign types need at least 20 conversions in the past 45 days.
+The exception is Search campaigns, which need at least 15 conversions in the past 30 days.
 To maximize results and give machine learning algorithms enough data to make informed bidding decisions, we recommend that you have at least 50 conversions in the past 30 days.
 It also helps if your campaign has received conversion values at a similar rate for at least a few days.
+For App campaigns, you'll need at least 10 conversions every day (or 300 conversions in 30 days).

 How it works